- You are here:

 - BS / MS: Chemical & Biomolecular Engineering (5 year)

-The School of Civil and Environmental Engineering is ranked as one of the nation’s best programs for preparing the next generation of people who will invent the technologies of the future and create solutions to challenges we haven’t even imagined yet.
-And studying with us also provides a foundation to pursue careers beyond engineering, like law, medicine, business and management.
-Established in 1898, we’re now among the largest civil and environmental engineering programs in the country.
+The School of Civil and Environmental Engineering prepares people who will invent the technologies of the future and create solutions to challenges we haven’t even imagined yet.
+Established in 1898, the School is now among the largest civil and environmental engineering programs in the country.
+Students on the civil track train to tackle projects like roads and bridges, sure, but they also work on technologies for green buildings, strategies that help us recover from disasters, and projects to alleviate poverty.

 - BS: Civil Engineering